sttp-book/sttp-book/chapters/testing-techniques/README.md

 # Testing techniques

 In a simplified view of a software testing process, developers perform two distinct tasks: **designing test cases**, and **executing test cases**.

-The first task, as we just mentioned, is about analyzing and designing test cases.
+The first task, as we just mentioned, is about analysing and designing test cases.
 In simple words, the goal of this stage is to systematically devise different test cases that together will give us a certain level of confidence as to whether the software is ready to be shipped or not.
 Devising test cases is an activity that is often done by humans (although we will explore the state-of-the-art in software testing research, where machines also try to